 Abstract

-The purpose of this paper is, firstly, show the differences between Cryptocurrencies and Fiat Money, secondly, show why cryptocurrencies cannot be currency in the usual terms, not yet.
+The purpose of this paper is, firstly, show the differences between Cryptocurrencies and Fiat Money, secondly, show why cryptocurrencies cannot be currency in the usual terms, yet.
 Put in clear terms which properties they fully comply with and which they do not, in order to distinguish the opportunity that they have as a currency, investment instrument and technology.
 Explore how the current monetary and fiscal policy would have to be modified for a cryptocurrency to be installed as a new legal tender.
 Another purpose is to describe the alternative uses that can be given to blockchain technology such as investment bond systems, government contract network, and control systems in sectors such as real estate.

 The introductory part of this essay describes the evolutionary processes that the currency has had as a form of payment.
 From the most common goods such as tobacco and cocoa, through metals, to the new innovation with cryptocurrencies.
 The distinction is made between the legal value of a coin —legal tender currency— and its intrinsic value, as a commodity.
 This is important because it marks one of the main differences between cryptocurrencies and fiat money.
 Some important events in history are explored, such as the monetary prohibitions in the Terror Regime in France, the German hyperinflation after the First World War, and the consolidation of the dollar as a hegemonic currency.

-The following sections describe in detail how blockchain technology works in order to have clarity between the properties of the technology and the properties of a currency.
+The following sections describes in detail, how blockchain technology works in order to have clarity between the properties of the technology and the properties of a currency.
 The characteristics in favor of cryptocurrencies are mentioned to constitute themselves as currencies in the broadest sense of the term: consistency, stability, durability, unit of account, store of wealth, security, transparency, decentralized payments, democracy, lower cost of transactions, verification, auditable information, no risk of chargeback fraud.
 Features against them are also mentioned: expansive supply, limited access technology, no protection against mistakes, no institutional support and intangibility.

-Then, the causes of why there is no institutional support for cryptocurrencies are analyzed and with them.
-Gresham's Law is explored too, which analyzes the consequences when two currencies coexist in the same space and in the same place.
+Then, the causes of why there is no institutional support for cryptocurrencies are analyzed.
+In this sense, Gresham's Law is explored too, which analyzes the consequences when two currencies coexist in the same space and in the same place.
 Three scenarios will be considered:

-1) Cryptocurrency displaces fiat money: This case could happen when the cryptocurrency has more acceptance in society than fiat money, but is necessary that his volatility stabilize to create trust in society and in businesses.
+1) Cryptocurrency displaces fiat money: This case could happen when the cryptocurrency has more acceptance in society than fiat money, however its necessary to stabilize his volatility to create trust in society and businesses.
 It has to be backed by governments and banks and also be accepted to pay debts and taxes.

 2) Cryptocurrency is accepted at the same price of fiat currency.
 This case is unreal because is necessary that both money have the same volatility and the same value, this means, be the same.